MagedGaman/engima-docs/products/clickpipes/pages/database-datalake/mysql/index.md

 ---
-sidebar_label: 'Ingesting Data from MySQL to ClickHouse'
+sidebarTitle: 'Ingesting Data from MySQL to ClickHouse'
 description: 'Describes how to seamlessly connect your MySQL to ClickHouse Cloud.'
 slug: /integrations/clickpipes/mysql
 title: 'Ingesting data from MySQL to ClickHouse (using CDC)'